 In winter, a weekly wash will help remove road salt before it can do damage.
 In summer, you can go to every 2 or 3 weeks, assuming you’re not driving on dirt roads.

-To truly protect your car paint, get a professional hand wash with a clay bar treatment, following by a professional quality wax.
+To truly protect your car paint, get professional car detailing, following by a professional quality wax.
 Do this as often as you can afford, and at least twice a year.

 The clay bar treatment is an oft-overlooked essential step.
 It removes all the particles left over after you wash, because soap often can’t remove things like brake dust.
 There’s often a fine residue of tiny particles that only the sticky clay bar can remove.
 If you don’t use the clay bar, you can actually be scratching your car while you apply the wax and do the polishing.